MustafaIsmaill/osm_path_planning/readme.md

 rosbag play "bag_name"
 ```

-5) To get grid map for subgraphs install the ogm_mapping and mapping_lib package
+5) To get grid map for subgraphs install the ogm_mapping and mapping_lib packages.

 ## Package Inputs